Avocado

 allergies

-to the Compositae family should avoid it.
-May increase in flatulence.
+to the compositae family should avoid eating it and

 Medical